jmckenzie-dev/cassandra/doc/source/operating/cdc.rst

 to disk.
 Upon final segment flush, a second line with the human-readable word "COMPLETED" will be added to the _cdc.idx file indicating that Cassandra has completed all processing on the file.

+We we use an index file rather than just encouraging clients to parse the log realtime off a memory mapped handle as data can be reflected in a kernel buffer that is not yet persisted to disk.
+Parsing only up to the listed offset in the _cdc.idx file will ensure that you only parse CDC data for data that is durable.

 A threshold of total disk space allowed is specified in the yaml at which time newly allocated CommitLogSegments will not allow CDC data until a consumer parses and removes files from the specified cdc_raw directory.